Galmed Pharmaceuticals Ltd. (GLMD)'s Financial Results Comparing With Cellectis S.A. (NASDAQ:CLLS) | New Business Observer

 |-12.61%

-For the past year Galmed Pharmaceuticals Ltd. has stronger performance than Cellectis S.A.
+For the past year Galmed Pharmaceuticals Ltd.’s stock price has smaller decline than Cellectis S.A.

 Summary